How to Invest $200K: 9 Best Ways in 2023

 2. Invest in the Stock Market

-Savvy investors know that $200,000 will grow at an exponentially faster rate in the market than it would in your savings account.
+Savvy investors know that $200,000 will grow exponentially faster in the market than it would in your savings account.
 By investing a large portion of your money in stocks, bonds, mutual funds, and ETFs, you can, with good decisions, turn your $200,000 into a much larger amount.

 INVESTMENT AND INSURANCE PRODUCTS ARE: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE